informalsystems/hermes/relayer-cli/README.md

 #### Steps to testing the transactions:

 * Start two chains using the `dev-env` script from the [ovrclk/relayer](https://github.com/ovrclk/relayer) (make sure to checkout stargate-4 version)
 *  After you run the script, the Go relayer will create a `data` folder for the chains.
-Open the key seed file `./data/ibc1/key_seed.json` for chain `ibc-1` and look for the account value
+Copy the key seed file `./data/ibc1/key_seed.json` for chain `ibc-1` to a convenient location.

         {